compi1234/spchlab/lab01_speech_audio/README.md

 # LAB01: SPEECH and AUDIO

-Introduction to the *psychoacoustics* of speech and audio, trying to answer following questions:
+LAB01 touches on the *psychoacoustics* of speech and audio, already thinking ahead in terms of speech recognition.
+Questions that we raise, are:
 - How do we hear ?
 - Which physical properties of the signal correlate to what element in our perception ?

 ## Notebooks

-There are 3 notebooks in this folder and a list of [suggested exercises](Exercises.md).
-Each notebook may be used for several exercises; there is no need to close the notebook after every exercise.
+There are 3 notebooks in this folder and a list of [suggested exercises](Exercises.md) spread over the different notebooks.

 #### Keyboard.ipynb